 Charlie, 27, had been in and out of Palestine since 2006, taking his board with him to skate the handful of street spots in the West Bank.
-Building a skatepark there had been on his mind for years, and he made loose plans to fund it after his degree, inspired in part by similar projects in Afghanistan and India.
+Building a skate park there had been on his mind for years, and he made loose plans to fund it after his degree, inspired in part by similar projects in Afghanistan and India.
 It was in 2012, when he was teaching English at an American language school in Tunisia, that he was persuaded to commit to the project.

 “A friend of mine asked what I was going to do after this.
 I said.
-‘I have this idea for a skate project in Palestine, but it seems like a mammoth amount of work and I’m not sure if it’s going to work.’
-She was like, ‘You should do it – why are you still here?’”
+‘I have this idea for a skate project in Palestine, but it seems like a mammoth amount of work, and I’m not sure if it’s going to work.’
+She was like, ‘You should do it—why are you still here?’”

-Charlie quit his job, moved back to Scotland and set up the SkatePal website to raise funds.
-Within a few months he had several volunteers, and by Spring of 2013 they had their first set of ramps.
+Charlie quit his job, moved back to Scotland, and set up the SkatePal website to raise funds.
+Within a few months he had several volunteers, and by spring of 2013 they had their first set of ramps.
 It took a while for skateboarding to take hold, though.

-“But most of them just hang around in the street, smoke shisha, sit and chat – it’s part of the culture.
+“But most of them just hang around in the street, smoke shisha, sit, and chat… it’s part of the culture.
 I just wanted to introduce a sport that gets people focusing on something and challenging themselves.”

 The SkatePal mini ramp in Ramallah

 There have been hundreds of injuries and more than 100 detentions of villagers since demonstrations began.
-A large proportion of these are teenagers, who can be held for days, weeks or months – and occasionally longer.
+A large proportion of these are teenagers, who can be held for days, weeks, or months—and occasionally longer.

 “The arrests are quite arbitrary, because obviously a lot of kids are throwing stones, but they might just come in and arrest one at random every so often.
 Nabi Saleh has the highest percentage of young people getting arrested anywhere in the West Bank.”

 Skating is clearly not a substitute for direct action, but it is a distraction from the crucible of protest in Nabi Saleh.
 Charlie wants to build a place for young people to hang out and have fun.
 He is also determined to keep politics out.
-“We want to be apolitical, non-religious, everything.
-You’ve got to be careful what you do; you can’t promote normalisation ideas, like saying Israel should exist.
+“We want to be apolitical, nonreligious, everything.
+You’ve got to be careful what you do; you can’t promote normalization ideas, like saying Israel should exist.
 You can’t be too pro-Palestinian or pro-Israeli.
 You have to be right down the middle.
 So we avoid protests.”

 Aram is one of two Palestinian volunteers and skate instructors at SkatePal.
 The other, 18-year-old Adham Tamimi, claims to be Palestine’s first homegrown skater.
-He started three years ago after a visiting American with a board gave him a go.
+He started three years ago after a visiting American with a board gave him a try.